We get it: you have questions. We have answers.

-CredForma is a secure, privacy-first "living network" where verified online sellers who ship physical products to physical addresses can share and search fraud-related risk signals.
-It works like a credit bureau for destinations but does not store or expose customer information in plain text.
+CredForma is a secure, privacy-first network where verified online sellers can share and search problematic shipping addresses, helping identify fraud patterns without storing or exposing any customer information.
 The platform highlights patterns such as return abuse, triangulation schemes, and suspicious chargebacks.
 CredForma helps sellers gain informed expectations before shipping, giving them peace of mind while protecting customer privacy.

 CredForma has no official affiliation with any specific service or platform.
 All services are rendered through CredForma's website.
 Sellers are responsible for ensuring their use of CredForma complies with the terms, rules, and policies of the platforms where they conduct business.

-Flags indicate that vetted sellers have reported potential issues at an address.
+The reports (or flags) indicate that vetted sellers have reported potential issues at an address.
 Because reports come from verified members who are required to act in good faith, they are generally reliable but not proof of fraud.
-Treat them as advisory signals and use them to set informed expectations and, when appropriate, add safeguards before shipping.
+Use the information gleaned from reports as guidance only.
+If appropriate, add safeguards before shipping.

-New reports appear in search results after approval.
+New reports appear in search results after confirmation (See Q4 under Access and Usage Rules).
 Time decay scoring updates continuously to reflect the age of each report.

 You submit five recent used shipping labels that all show the same return address and include visible tracking numbers.
 Our team checks each tracking number through the carrier’s system to confirm the shipment was delivered within the past 3 weeks.
 This helps us verify that you are actively fulfilling orders from a consistent location.

 Daily limits help prevent spam and promote thoughtful reporting.
-Users can only report the same address once within a set time period, ensuring reports reflect genuine fraud concerns rather than routine disputes, competitive abuse, or emotional reactions.
-This cool-down period helps maintain the quality and reliability of our fraud signals while reducing false positives and preventing the system from being overloaded.
+Also, users can only report the same address once within a set time period, ensuring reports reflect genuine concerns rather than routine disputes, competitive abuse, or emotional reactions.
+This cool-down period helps maintain the quality and reliability of our data while reducing false positives and preventing the system from being overloaded.

-A scam or return abuser typically includes customers who consistently claim non-delivery when tracking shows delivered, file excessive chargebacks without legitimate cause, engage in return fraud by sending back different or damaged items, or use stolen payment methods.
-The key is a pattern of fraudulent behavior rather than isolated incidents.
+Fraud or return abuse typically includes customers who consistently claim non-delivery when tracking shows delivered, file excessive chargebacks without legitimate cause, or send back different or damaged items.
+These are deliberate, bad faith behaviors, not honest mistakes or routine disputes.

 Common e-commerce scams include reshipping schemes where criminals use addresses as forwarding points to international destinations, package theft coordination where scammers know delivery schedules, fake damage claims for insurance fraud, and address manipulation where slight variations are used to confuse tracking and delivery confirmation systems.